Great Taste of Camino Frances 2024

 Le Puy-en-Velay is better for those wishing to travel onto Lyon.

-We have literally combed the trail and its surrounding villages to find the best accommodation that the St. James’ Way has to offer so that you enjoy the over-night stay as much as the hiking.
-We are thus delighted to bring you two options from which you can choose according to your own personal tastes:
+We have literally combed the trail to find the best accommodation that the Camino has to offer so that you enjoy the over-night stay as much as the hiking.
+Great Taste of Camino Frances is thus delighted to bring you two options from which you can choose according to your own personal tastes:

 - Guest house-led

-This option sets out with the express aim of placing our customers in fine guest houses at every stage along the trail.
+Great Taste of Camino Frances sets out with the express aim of placing our customers in two fine guest houses along the trail.
 Bedrooms are all, of course, en suite and comfort levels are high.
 The objective is to allow you to meet interesting travellers along The Way, who value the same comforts as you, and spend time with hosts who know the area and its history and enjoy sharing it with their guests.

-The human factor and the personal touch is thus writ large in this option.
+The human factor and the personal touch is thus writ large in Great Taste of Camino Frances.
 Your hosts are accustomed to welcoming Anglophones into their homes although, as with anything in life, your extra effort will be handsomely rewarded and so practicing some French [however rudimentary] is highly recommended.

-The homes are all on the trail itself.
-Three of your hosts do not provide an evening meal, simply because the village in question offers a multitude of local options to suit most tastes less than 200 metres away.
+The homes are on the trail itself.
+Depending on your dates, one may not provide an evening meal, simply because the village in question offers a multitude of local options to suit most tastes less than 100 metres away.

 Our commitment is to bring you your preferred accommodation option, Guest house-led or Hotel-led, in its purest form.
 However, we cannot guarantee that corresponding accommodation will always be available at each stage and so this cannot be a precondition of your booking.
-Where we are unable to accommodate you in the desired chambres d’hotes or hotel stay on a particular night, you will be placed in the equivalent hotel or guest house, respectively.
-Of course, it goes wthout saying that the more flexible you are with your start dates, the greater chance you have of getting your preferred accommodation type at each stage of the tour.
+Where we are unable to accommodate you in the desired chambres d’hotes or hotel stay on a particular night, Great Taste of Camino Frances places in the equivalent hotel or guest house, respectively, with an adjustment to that night’s fees.
+Of course, it goes without saying that the more flexible you are with your start dates, the greater chance you have of getting your preferred accommodation type at each stage of the tour.

 - Warm summers; mild and sunny spring & autumn